LucasJMO/E6Plus/classes/HorizonWalker.md

 **Forest**: You have a +4 competence bonus on Hide checks.
 You gain a +1 insight bonus on attack and damage rolls against forest creatures.

 **Hills**: You gain a +4 competence bonus on Listen checks.
 You gain a +1 insight bonus on attack and damage rolls against hills creatures.

+**Jungle**: You gain a +10-foot bonus to your land speed.
+You gain a +1 insight bonus on attack and damage rolls against jungle creatures.

 **Marsh**: You have a +4 competence bonus on Move Silently checks.
 You gain a +1 insight bonus on attack and damage rolls against marsh creatures.